 If a part or all of your filling becomes dislodged from your teeth, immediately rinse your mouth with warm salt water.
 You can use an over-the-counter dental cement to temporarily seal the area, or use a piece of sugarless gum.

-If your crown restoration loosens, try to slip the crown back into place with temporary dental cement, toothpaste, or a denture adhesive until your visit with us.
+If your crown restoration loosens, try to slip the crown back into place with temporary dental cement, toothpaste, or a denture adhesive until your visit with our emergency dentist in Burlington, VT.

 If you experience an injury to the soft tissues of your mouth, such as the tongue, cheeks, gums, and lips, rinse the area with a mild salt-water solution.
 Apply pressure to the area with a moistened piece of gauze or a tea bag to reduce or stop bleeding.
 If you experience swelling, apply a cold compress to the outside of the mouth near the area for 5-10 minutes.